 So where do romantic relationships diverge from friendships?

 Beyond the sexual component, which is generally a defining feature of romantic relationships and absent from most friendships—one reason “friends with benefits” are often a source of confusion—there are other aspects that can clarify whether two people are well-suited to be joined as romantic partners, not just as friends.

 - Shared goals.
 Romantic partners differ from friends in the extent to which their future paths are aligned.
-They tend to be inclined toward a similar future and later define with each other a set of shared future expectations that each are able to commit to (e.g., compatible views on religion, gender roles, having kids or not, financial habits).
+They tend to be inclined toward a similar future and later define with each other a set of shared future expectations that each is able to commit to (e.g., compatible views on religion, gender roles, having kids or not, financial habits).
 These shared perspectives are not pre-requisites for friendships, but make a big difference in romantic relationships.

 - Time and attention.
 Romantic relationships trump friendships when it comes to time spent together and attention paid to each other (Fazio, Effrein, & Flander, 1981).
 This is, in many ways, a cognitive-affective component of a partnership, meaning people decide to focus on each other and feel comfortable with the level of attention given and received.
 When one person is ready to give their time and attention, while the other is not, it could be a recipe for an unbalanced and unsatisfying romantic relationship.

 - Interdependence.
 Rusbult (1980) proposed that a defining feature of romantic relationships is their potential degree of interdependence.
 Yes, friends depend on each other, but the lives of romantic partners tend to be netted together.
 When developing a romantic relationship, individuals become increasingly reliant on each other, and this is considered a healthy progression from a “me” and “you” to an “us.”
 The depth and richness of romantic interdependence differentiates it from friendships.